western wallflower

 - Is western wallflower good for the Colorado Front Range?

-- Yes. western wallflower is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, western wallflower is a well-suited perennial for Colorado's Front Range.

 - How big does western wallflower get?